- slide 1 of 6

 Summertime....and the Teaching is Easy...

 When children think about summer, they think, no school!
 But that isn't always the case.
-In some states, school goes all year around, and in some cases, students have to go to summer school.
+In some countries and even states within the United States, school goes all year around, and in some cases, students have to go to summer school.
 Whatever the case is, summer can be the best time of year to both teach and learn.

 Learning doesn't stop because it is summertime.
 It is essential that children stay focused with their studies throughout the year.
 Planning activities for your students in summer can be a lot of fun.
 Lessons can be outside and you can take field trips that focus on the outdoors.
 These are just a few ways to keep your students motivated to learn throughout the summer.